DynamoDS/Coulomb/docs/pages/04-writing-a-new-query/01-existing-features.md

 ---
 layout: page
-title: Best practices for a new query from existing features
+title: Best practices for a new query using existing features
+permalink: /04-writing-a-new-query/01-existing-features/
 ---

 This is some sample text.